-While it is interesting that the pooled regression confirms that monitoring does depend on lagged free-riding, for our purposes the individual heterogeneity of responses to freeriding is more interesting.
-Considering that rho, the test statistic for the fraction of the variation explained by the random effects, is clearly not zero (p<0.01), there does appear to be considerable heterogeneity in the response of individuals to free-riding.
+While it is interesting that the pooled regression confirms that monitoring does depend on lagged free-riding, for our purposes the individual heterogeneity of responses to free-riding behavior is more interesting.
+Considering that rho, the test statistic for the fraction of the variation explained by the random effects, is clearly not zero (p<0.01), there does appear to be considerable heterogeneity in the response of individuals to free-riding by other group members.
 The question is, what is the best way to extract this heterogeneity from the data?

-Given that we have seven rounds of monitoring choices for each player, one simple way is to run the regression separately for each individual (as in Carpenter and Seki, 2010).
+Given that we have seven rounds of monitoring choices for each player (players cannot monitor in the last round), one simple way to extract that information is to run the regression separately for each individual (as in Carpenter and Seki, forthcoming).
 However, this method seems inefficient given we have responses for all 58 participants.
-In other words, running individual regressions allows us to take advantage of knowing the within subject variation in responses but it disregards the potential importance of the among subject variation.
+In other words, running individual regressions allows us to take advantage of knowing the within-subject variation in responses but it disregards the potential importance of the among-subject variation.
 A standard way to incorporate both sources of variation is the random coefficients regressor developed in Swamy (1970).

-In the second set of columns in Table 3 we report the results for the "typical" participant using the random coefficients model.
-Notice first that the results are similar to those generated by the random effects model.
-However, what is particularly important is that the Wald test for parameter consistency clearly indicates that responses are heterogeneous.
-Indeed, there are many participants who react strongly to the amount contributed by others-the more kept in round t - 1, the more likely these people are to monitor in round t.
-However, at the same time, there are people who react oppositely by reducing their monitoring when the others keep more, as well as people who always or never monitor.
+In table 3, the second set of columns report the results for the typical participant using the random coefficients model.
+First note that the results are similar to those generated by the random effects model.
+However, what is particularly important is that the Wald test for parameter consistency clearly indicates that the responses are heterogeneous.
+Indeed, there are many participants who react strongly to the amount contributed by others-the more an individual kept in round t - 1, the more likely these people are to monitor in round t.
+However, at the same time, there are other people who display the opposite reaction by reducing their monitoring when the other group members keep more, as well as some people who always or never monitor their peers.

-To summarize the heterogeneity in monitoring behavior, we use the individual estimates generated by the random coefficients model to predict the response to a common stimulus, the experiment average level of free-riding.
+To summarize the heterogeneity in monitoring behavior, we use the individual estimates generated by the random coefficients model to predict the response to a common stimulus, the experiment's average level of free-riding.
 Across all sessions and groups, on average, the other members of one's group kept 19.77 out of 45 possible coins.
-The distribution of the predicted probability of monitoring given this level of free-riding is given in Figure 2(b).
-Compared to the raw monitoring frequencies in Figure 2(a), we see that there is still considerable variation, but now there is a noticeably stronger mode of not monitoring.
-Despite the nuances of the second method, however, the two measures of the propensity to monitor are highly correlated ($\rho=0.9$, p<0.01).
+The distribution of the predicted probability of monitoring given this level of free-riding is shown in figure 2(b).
+Compared to the raw monitoring frequencies in figure 2(a), we see that there is still considerable variation, but now there is a noticeably stronger mode of not monitoring.
+Despite the nuances of the second method, however, the two measures of the propensity to monitor are highly correlated (ρ =0.9, p<0.01).